 Feature availability: While the Vendors page is included on all plans, some Third Party Risk Management features are only available as an add-on.
 Refer to Vanta Plans and Pricing for details.

 Inherent risk scoring is a part of Third Party Risk Management in Vanta.
-It determines how vendors are categorized based on the risk they pose, helping you prioritize vendors, tailor security reviews, and make consistent decisions across onboarding, monitoring, and remediation.
+It determines how vendors are categorized based on the risk they pose, helping you prioritize vendors, tailor vendor assessments (such as security assessments), and make consistent decisions across onboarding, monitoring, and remediation.
 Inherent risk scores are calculated using a configurable rubric and are used throughout the product to support risk-based workflows.

 Inherent risk scoring